STL Line 13

 NEW Timetable

-The STL Line 13 is operational Wednesday to Saturday between 10:00 to 14:00.
-There is no operation from Sunday to Tuesday and on public holidays.
-Short-term timetable changes or cancellations are usually communicated via the website.
+The STL Line 13 has run until December 14, 2024, from Wednesday to Saturday, from 10:00 to 14:00.
+There was no operation from Sunday to Tuesday and on public holidays.
 Open Timetable

 Current status